openstack-archive/broadview-collector/README.md

 * monascapublisher: targets the OpenStack Monasca Python metric publishing API
 * logpublisher: appends data to a configured text file

+For a complete list of publishers, look in the broadview_collector/plugins directory.

 To use a publisher, it must be added to the comma-separated list of publishers listed in /etc/broadviewcollector.conf, and the collector must be restarted.